AI4Finance-Foundation/RLSolver/helloworld/maxcut/readme.md

 ## Generate synthetic data

-If you want to generate a graph with n nodes and m edgea, you can use the function __generate_write_symmetric_adjacency_matrix_and_networkx_graph(n, m)__, which returns the adjacency_matrix and a [networkx](https://networkx.org/documentation/stable/reference/introduction.html) graph, and the graph will be written to a file syn_n_m.txt.
+If you want to generate a graph with n nodes and m edges, you can use the function __generate_write_symmetric_adjacency_matrix_and_networkx_graph(n, m)__, which returns the adjacency_matrix and a [networkx](https://networkx.org/documentation/stable/reference/introduction.html) graph, and the graph will be written to a file syn_n_m.txt of the folder 'data'.

 ## Read data